Investment Platforms

 What is crowdfunding?

-Crowdfunding is made possible on dedicated online platforms that bring investors and entrepreneurs together.
-It creates an opportunity to raise hundreds, thousands or even millions of euros from all types of investors.
+The platforms bring investors and entrepreneurs together, and create an opportunity to raise thousands or even millions of euros from all types of investors.

 Types of crowdfunding

 There are several types of crowdfunding.
-Perhaps the most well-known form is donation-based crowdfunding, which is often used by charities and other nonprofits.
-Reward based crowdfunding, where startup companies or independent artists offer a discount or free product or service in exchange for donations, is popular as well.
-Investment crowdfunding, however, accounts for the majority of the market.
-The target amount for investment crowdfunding is usually between 50 and 500 thousand euros.
+The most well-known form is donation-based crowdfunding, often used by charities and nonprofit organisations.
+Reward-based crowdfunding is also popular.
+In this case, startups or independent artists offer a discount or a free product or service in return for a donation.

 Peer-to-peer lending

-p2p-loansPeer-to-peer consumer lending is the most popular form in Europe.
-This means you invest in consumer credit meant for someone else’s home renovation or education, for instance.
+p2p-loansPeer-to-peer lending is the most popular form in Europe.
+This means you invest in consumer credit meant for someone else’s home renovation or education, for example.
 P2P loans have potentially high interest rates, especially in countries where bank fees are high.
-Therefore, taking out a loan through the bank is not an option for many people.
-Read more about peer-to-peer lending.
+Mintos and PeerBerry have both funded more than one billion euros this way.

 Business loans

 businessFinancing business loans is the second most popular option.
 This type of crowdfunding will usually consist of small-to-medium businesses looking for growth capital or funding for real estate, for example.
-The last option can be a fairly safe investment because of the collateral.
-Because banks are more hesitant to lend money to small businesses, the crowd is a popular alternative for funding.
+The last option can be safer because of the collateral.
+Mogelijk and Collin Crowdfund already funded over a billion euros this way.

 Equity crowdfunding

 equity and stocksEquity based crowdfunding is also a possibility and growing in popularity.
 This type pays back lenders with company shares proportional to their investment.
 It is especially interesting for startups that do not want to rely on capital investors.
-Keep in mind that this form of crowdfunding bears more risk as an investor, because you do not know if a company will make enough profit to pay its shareholders.
+Large European platforms are Republic, Crowdcube and Invesdor.
+Keep in mind that this form of crowdfunding bears more risk as an investor.
+With equity crowdfunding, many projects will eventually fail to pay its shareholders.

 Advantages of a crowdfunding platform